rocketgeek/wp-members-dev/readme.txt

 = 3.5.7 =

+* Fixes bugs in the bulk user edit tool to allow for activation and/or confirmation of all users.
 * Fixes a bug in the `redirect_to` param of the [wpmem_form register] shortcode.
 * Improvement of pwd reset: if link generation is an error, it will display in the email.
 * Improvement for wpmem_get_membership_post_list(), order by ID|title|date|name|modified, ID is default.